-Henta is a God fearer and follower of Yeshua, praise singer/songwriter/teacher/music minister, whose life’s purpose is to glorify YHWH (the LORD) and lift His name high in the earth; she does this through songs of worship and praise.
+Henta is a God fearer, follower of Yeshua (Jesus) and praise singer/songwriter/teacher/music minister, whose life’s purpose is to glorify HaShem and lift His name high in the earth; she does this through songs of worship and praise.
 Originally from England she now resides in the U.S..
 She released an album called Beautiful Creation on November 3rd 2014, which marked the beginning of her journey into Christian worship music and ministry.
 This date also marked the eight year anniversary of Henta arriving in Seattle, from the UK, with two large suitcases, about to embark on a new life and musical journey.
-She currently has a new CD of 20 new worship songs (donation basis) from Anamchara Ministries that YHWH has been giving her over the past couple of years as she has deepened her walk with Him as a Hebrew Christian and follower of Yeshua.
+She currently has a new CD of 20 new worship songs (donation basis) from Anamchara Ministries that HaShem (The LORD) has been giving her over the past couple of years as she has deepened her walk with Him as a God fearer.

 Nearly 7 years later, she remains at Anamchara Ministries & Monastery, which not only continues to be her home and place of work, but has also become the training ground for her worship and teaching ministry.

 During her time at Anamchara Ministries & Monastery, Henta surrendered her life once more to Yeshua (Jesus), was baptised and wrote her album Beautiful Creation, which was completely inspired by HaShem (The LORD).
 To find out more about the lyrics and the story behind the songs, please visit her Beautiful Creation page on this website.